 Whereas the number 8 is seen as lucky in Asian cultures, the number 7 has lucky connotations in Western cultures.
 But why?
 And is it a lucky number in roulette?
 (I think you know our answer to that one!)

 Anyway, back to seven.
 It really is a magic number.
 Think about it- there are 7 days of the week, 7 colours of the rainbow, 7 notes on a musical scale, the planet has seven seas and 7 continents.
-It´s a prime (the one before number eleven).
+There are 7 ages of man according to Shakespeare and the phases of the Moon last seven days, with 4 × 7 = 28 days in every month.
+It’s also a prime (the one before number eleven).

 How to Play the Number Seven in Roulette